hcyuser/Docusky_Tools_2019/DocuWidgets/README.md

 ### `docuskyManageDbListSimpleUI.hideWidget(is_hidden)`

 #### Description:
-It is used for hidding this widget display on the web.
+Hide this widget display on the web.
 The widget is displayed on the web as default.

 ##### `is_hidden`
 Type: Boolean